wso2/docs-ei/en/micro-integrator/docs/references/mediators/class-Mediator.md

 !!!
 Info
     If you want, you can pass the same variables as a value or an expression:

     -   Example for passing the variable as a value: `          <property name="variable1" value="10"/>         `

     -   Example for passing the variable as an expression: `          <property name="variable2" expression="get-property('variable1')"/>         `
         For more information on using the get property method, see the [Property Mediator](property-Mediator.md).

+        Please note that if the property is used with expression, it will lead to concurrency issues.

 ``` java
 <sequence xmlns="http://ws.apache.org/ns/synapse" name="errorHandler">